Porges/ways-to-play/src/games/assault/assault.md

 linter-yaml-title-alias: Assault
 ---
 # Assault
 <span class="aka">Assault</span> is a traditional board game for two players that used to be popular throughout Europe.
-In English it is commonly known by the Spanish name <span lang="es" class="aka">Asalto</span>.
+In English it is also commonly known by the Spanish name <span lang="es">Asalto</span>.

 Assault was probably derived from the game of [Fox & Geese](games/fox-and-geese/fox-and-geese.md), with which it shares a board.
 The play of the game is similar, but the object in Assault is for one side to achieve a particular arrangement of their pieces — although it is still possible to win by “trapping” like in [Fox & Geese](games/fox-and-geese/fox-and-geese.md).